- March 17, 2017

 Should You Seek Gum Disease Treatment?

-It’s good to learn some of the signs of gum disease.
+It’s good to learn some of the signs and causes of gum disease.
 We know what to look for when you visit our office, but a lot can happen between routine cleanings.
 That’s why we encourage to keep an eye out for a few things.

 We’ll start with gingivitis.
 These are its symptoms: